At SIGIR 2007, one of the workshops held at the July Conference in Amsterdam was on Web Information Seeking and Interaction.

 Exploring How Mouse Movements Relate to Eye Movements on Web Search Results Pages

 Kerry Rodden (Google) and Xin Fu (University of North Carolina, Chapel Hill)

-We discuss the relationship between these movements, and three different types of eye-mouse coordination patterns.
-We believe that mouse movements have most potential as a way to detect which results page elements the user has considered before deciding where to click.
+We discuss the relationship between these movements and three different types of eye-mouse coordination patterns.
+We believe that mouse movements have most potential as a way to detect which results in page elements the user has considered before deciding where to click.

 The second paper that I enjoyed reading was this one from Anne Aula at Google:

 Naming the Topic or Reversing Query Terms from Result Documents â€“ Successful Strategies in Web Search